AlexandrosPanag/My_Java_Projects/Kd-Trees/README.md

 This is my solution to the problem on the Kd-Trees assignment on the course Algorithms I on Coursera by Princeton University.

-You can view the fully project specifications more in depth here: https://coursera.cs.princeton.edu/algs4/assignments/kdtree/specification.php
+You can view the full project specifications more in depth here: https://coursera.cs.princeton.edu/algs4/assignments/kdtree/specification.php

 About this project